dimforge/nphysics.org/docs/rigid_body_simulations_with_contacts.md

     // Whether this collider is a sensor, i.e., generate only proximity events.
     // Default: false
     .sensor(true)
+    // Arbitrary user-defined data associated to the colliders to be built.
+    // Default: no associated data
+    .user_data(10)
     // All done, actually build the collider into the `world`.
     .build(&mut world);
 ```